GrahamPaasch/pattern-pals/README.md

 ---

-**Ready to find your juggling partner?
-Let's get passing! 🤹‍♀️** Bringing jugglers together through smart pairing, scheduling, and pattern recommendations.
+**Ready to discover your next juggling pattern?
+Let's get juggling! 🤹‍♀️** Sharing the world's juggling knowledge with quick suggestions and a growing pattern library.